pyglet/pyglet/doc/programming_guide/media.rst

 OpenAL
 ^^^^^^

+By default, this is the most preferred driver.
+It will be used first if it is installed unless overridden.
+See :ref:`guide-audio-driver-order` to learn more.

+It is the best target for cross-platform consistency due to being either preinstalled or easy to install on all supported platforms.
+It implements software versions of common game audio features such as positional mixing on platforms which may not support them by default.

+OpenAL's main downside is that platforms other than Mac OS X are not guaranteed to have it preinstalled.

-OpenAL is included with Mac OS X. Windows users can download a generic driver from either `openal.org`_ or their sound device's manufacturer.
+Windows users can download a generic driver from either `openal.org`_ or their sound device's manufacturer.

-If a Linux distribution does not come with OpenAL pre-installed, it can usually be installed through the package manager.
+On Linux, it may already be installed.
+It is strongly recommended to install it since the :ref:`guide-pulseaudio` backend has serious bugs and limitations.
+The commands to install OpenAL on the most common Linux distros are listed below.
+You may need to use ``sudo`` to run them.

 .. list-table::
     :header-rows: 1